EverythingMe/kickass-redis/readme.md

 with it in an efficient way can be tricky.
 So I've created this project to wrap common use cases, into a loose framework of redis based solutions for real world problems.

+The project has started out as a bunch of code examples for a presentation I recently gave on [IL Tech Talks](http://www.iltechtalks.org.il/),  that can be found here: http://www.slideshare.net/dvirsky/kicking-ass-with-redis

 ##Disclaimer:

 This project, while some snippets of it are taken from code I run in production in other projects, is an initial release,